 Usual symptoms are

-- You may experience shortness of breath or difficulty breathing
+- Shortness of breath or difficulty breathing

-- You may experience tightness in your chest
+- Tightness in your chest

-- You may find yourself coughing a lot at night
+- Coughing a lot at night

 Asthma Study Proves Hypnosis Is Beneficial

 Ewer and Stewart (1986) conducted a scientific study involving 39 adults diagnosed with asthma experiencing mild to moderate symptoms.
 The aim of the study was to look at the effect hypnotherapy has on treating people with asthma.
-17 of the participants were part of the control group and did not receive any form of treatment.
+17 of the participants were part of the control group.
+They did not receive any form of treatment.
 The remaining 22 participants were then tested on susceptibility toward hypnosis.
 Twelve were highly susceptible to hypnosis and the remaining 10 had a low level of susceptibility.
 The 22 patients in the experimental group received hypnotherapy session for 6 weeks.

-How Can Hypnosis Help Your Asthma?
+How Can Hypnosis Help You?